One Backpropagation in Two Tower Recommendation Models: Experiments

 \textbf{Evaluation metrics}: We adopt the mostly used performance metrics in the OCCF problem for personalized top-$K$ recommendation, including Precision (P), Recall (R), F1-Score (F1), and Normalized Discounted Cumulative Gain (NDCG).
 For their wide usage, we do not detail their calculations here.
 We use them to evaluate the top-$5$, top-$10$, and top-$20$ recommendation performance.

-\textbf{Parameter Settings}: To make fair comparisons, we use the same number of negative samples for all algorithms, and use the grid search to fine-tune the hyperparameters of each algorithm for its best Precision performance.
+\textbf{Parameter Settings}: To make fair comparisons, we use the same number of negative samples for all algorithms.
 More detailed hyperparameter settings are documented in the README file of the code.
-The codes is implemented with Pytorch~\footnote{Codes are released at:~\url{https://anonymous.4open.science/r/OneBP}}.
-Computations were conducted on a cloud server equipped with 32 Intel Xeon Processor CPU(Skylake, IBRS), Tesla V100 GPU*1 (36GB).
+The codes is implemented with Pytorch~\footnote{The experimental codes of OneBP model in the paper are released at: ~\url{https://anonymous.4open.science/r/OneBP-7C87}}.